AlexPetrusca/Mephisto/README.md

 3. Reload the webpage you want to test on
 4. Test the changes

-For technical details, check out [Wiki: Technical Overview](https://github.com/AlexPetrusca/Mephisto/wiki/Technical-Overview).
+For technical details, see [Technical Overview](https://github.com/AlexPetrusca/Mephisto/wiki/Technical-Overview).

 ## How to Run Python Autoplay Backend